 Any organization can greenwash, whether it’s intentional or not.

 Greenwashing is often illegal and jurisdictions are beginning to implement and/or enforce anti-greenwashing regulations.

 Companies can avoid greenwashing by refraining from making misleading or false claims, allocating resources to sustainability initiatives, verifying data with third parties, and using carbon accounting platforms to accurately capture data.

 How Can Greenwashing Harm Businesses?

 Greenwashing can harm businesses by putting them in danger of legal action and losing stakeholder trust.
 It may feel easier to embellish details or make broad environmental statements.
 However, this can cause harm to businesses, consumers, stakeholders, and ultimately, the planet.
 Below are a few ways that greenwashing can hurt businesses.

-The case is still pending at the time of this writing, but both companies may pay penalties of $2.5 million and $3.5 million, respectively.
+The case is still pending at the time of writing this article, but both companies may pay penalties of $2.5 million and $3.5 million, respectively.
 There are also laws coming down in multiple jurisdictions explicitly fighting greenwashing and related misrepresentation.
 We’ll highlight a few later in this guide.

 Credibility is the currency of sustainability.
-Companies caught greenwashing to any degree can put themselves at risk of losing the trust of consumers, investors, and other stakeholders.
+Companies caught greenwashing to any degree can risk losing the trust of consumers, investors, and other stakeholders.

-Only “true green behavior” — when organizations take action to be more sustainable and truthful about their efforts — had a positive effect on reputation.
+Only “true green behavior” — when organizations take action to be more sustainable and truthful about their efforts — positively affected reputation.